-I have made some modifications to the previous cake recipe, so if you copied it, you might want to re-copy it.
+I have made some modifications to the previous Four Day Coconut Cake recipe, so if you copied it, you might want to re-copy it.

 The sheet cake idea didn’t work so well.
 The cake tasted good, but the coconut mixture didn’t seep down into the cake very much, but rather sat on top and firmed up.
 The correct way to make the cake, using two 9 inch round layers that have been split to make 4 layers, gives the cake a higher ratio of coconut mixture to cake per bite.
 Also, since the coconut mixture does firm up over 4 days, it should not be as messy as it sounds.